KDE/mygnuhealth/doc/mygnuhealth.rst

 Domains and contexts
 ~~~~~~~~~~~~~~~~~~~~

-As we just mentioned, the **basic unit of information in MyGNUHealth is the Page of Life**, and corresponds
+As we just mentioned, the **basic unit of information** in MyGNUHealth
-to a health-related event.
+is the **Page of Life**, and corresponds to relevant event.
 To facilitate data gathering and information processing, each page of life has
 a category (**domain**), and each domain has several sections (**contexts**).

-At the moment that you choose a particular domain, the context selection field automatically sets the list
+At the moment that you choose a particular domain, the context selection field
-of contexts associated to that domain.
+automatically sets the list of contexts associated to that domain.

 .. list-table:: Health domains and their contexts
     :header-rows: 1